Domenico di Bartolo: Education and Betrothal of the Foundlings

 The second most recognized fresco produced by Domenico was named Education and Betrothal of the Foundlings.
 The entire basis of which the painting is orientated upon depends almost entirely on the architectural formation.
 The painting depicts foundlings being betrothed under a detailed, elaborate building with grand arches.
 Because of the dominating architectural layout, the figures within the fresco are all formed and placed to be in a mathematically accurate spatial construction, in which all of the orthogonals join together at the single "vanishing" point on the painting's horizon.
 What makes this fresco peculiar for its time is its measurable, mathematically expressed space, which is a quality that was rarely produced in Sienese painting during the first half of the Quattrocento.
 Without a doubt, Domenico's decision to depict one of his frescos with such measured accuracy must have been influenced by realists of Florentine painting such as Masaccio, Masolino da Panicale and Filippo Lippi.
 Still, Bruce Cole writes about this fresco as one that stays eccentric and stylistically distant to Domenico's Sienese ancestors and Florentine contemporaries.
 Cole writes that the fresco is a "peculiar blend of realism and fantasy, of immediacy and distance".
 Because of this, the overall effect of the picture counteracts its realistic layout.
-Some of the most minute details in the Education and Betrothal of the Foundlings can be found in the floor tiles, rugs, decorated robes and floor to ceiling moldings.
+Some of the most minute details in the Education and Betrothal of the Foundlings can be found in the floor tiles, rugs, decorated robes and floor-to-ceiling mouldings.

 The last fresco

 Domenico was unable to finish all six frescoes in time.
 Domenico began to have complications in his relationship with the hospital after he was unable to deliver a completed sixth fresco.
-In addition to this, the hospital had also commissioned Domenico to produce a Madonna della Misericordia, of which he was also unable to finish.
+In addition to this, the hospital had also commissioned Domenico to produce a Madonna della Misericordia, which he was also unable to finish.
 Strehlke presents documents that prove that Domenico was put on probation and his payroll was reduced.
-Strehlke suggests that a strong reason for Domenico being unable to finish his work was due to illness, of which he shortly died upon falling sick.
+Strehlke suggests that a strong reason for Domenico being unable to finish his work was due to illness, of which he died shortly after falling sick.